postlight/nodejs-typescript-kit/README.md

 yarn lint
 ```

-VSCode Users should add this to their workspace settings to integrate JS/TS Linting in general:
+VSCode users should add this to their workspace settings to integrate JS/TS linting in general:

 ```json
   "eslint.validate": [